ravendesignsystem/rds/src/docs/dev/blocks/main/cardgrid/index.md

 - Present objects of the same content and type.
 - Images should have a similar tone and treatment to visually unify the panel.

-## Implementation Notes

-- If you are building pages with the Card Grid block that do not contain [Content blocks](#), for more space consider using the four column grid and the large-size width setting `u-block--l`.

 ## When To Avoid